 - Chai Tea

-What Kind of Milk?
+What Kind of Milk is Best?

 Often, store bought tea will be made with a non-dairy creamer (think coffee creamer!).
 I personally like a real cream or milk, but if you are looking for a copycat recipe, like the Boba shop down the street, try non-dairy creamer